darkknasgaming/Stream-Forge-Releases/README.md

 Recommended: Run a short Unlisted stream test and listen from the viewer side before your first public stream.

+Why is this manual?
+During testing, OBS did not reliably preserve or apply Browser Source audio settings through automated setup or even its own Scene Collection import.
+Rather than risk creating a stream with missing audio, Stream Forge leaves this final audio step visible and under your control.

 ## ⚒️ What's New in 9.4.205

 🔥 OBS Quick Setup